tykiww/tykiww.github.io/_posts/2018-06-20-HR-Estimate.md

 Technically, what I created could be carved on the back of a paper napkin.
 Furthermore, this is a very basic situation.
 You'll notice how simplified the math is.
 Thus, it is an estimation tool.
 Not all companies operate in this linear fashion, but for the most general case, it will work.
 Regardless, it would be a very useful tool for those that do not want to be math oriented or need quick solutions.

-Let's create a scenario where you are back in 2017 and you own a company in Arkansas where your typical analyst makes around $70,000 a year including bonuses and no benefits.
+Let's create a scenario where you are back in 2017 and you own a company in Arkansas.
+Your typical analyst makes around $70,000 a year including bonuses and no benefits.
 They are alloted 4 weeks of vacation out of which only 2 weeks are paid time off.
 Furthermore, they work a 6 day week.

 You also have the following information.

 - You are a $40 million company.
 - Number of Employees in Office: 400 (95% Analysts)
 - Total Annual Operating expenses (Not including Training and Hiring): $621,759
-- Total AnnualTraining and Hiring costs: $500,800
+- Total Annual Training and Hiring costs: $500,800
 - Your employees typically stay in office for around 8 hours.
-(N,sd ~0.65)
+(N,sd ~0.65 (really just making this up.))
 - Your turnover rate amongst the analysts has rose to 4% for the past 3 years.

-How much are you paying for your typical employee per year?
+How much do you end up paying for your typical employee per year?

 Let's begin first with finding a general labor cost estimate.
 We'll include the 70,000 dollars and the 50 hour paid weeks.
 Assuming that all the employees stay about 8 hours per day working 6 days a week, we have the information we need to go to the next step.